kkkooosss/React-app-for-multi-docker-elb-ecs-service/README.md

 _*Please note that you could be charged for usage of those services._

 Also, following **secrets** should be added to GitHub repositorie settings:
-- for AWS configure:
+- for AWS configure
   - ACCESS_KEY_ID
   - SECRET_ACCESS_KEY
   - AWS_REGION
-- for Dockerhub login:
+- for Dockerhub login
   - DOCKER_ID
   - DOCKER_PASSWORD

 This CI/CD pipeline uses GitHub Actions to create a new revision of the task-definition and subsiquently updates a corresponding service inside ECS cluster via AWS CLI.

 _Note!
 Test, Build & Push phases were removed from this version of the pipeline.
-One can obtane them_ [here](https://github.com/kkkooosss/React-app-for-multi-docker-CI-CD-deployment-to-ecs).
+Look at them in **Variation 2**._

 ## Variation 2